azuline/blossom/README.md

 More generally, _blossom_ solves a set of common platform problems that small-to-medium scale monolithic web applications have.
-It can serve as a reference for an existing web application, or as a template for a greenfield project.
+It can serve as a reference for an existing web application or as a template for a greenfield project.

 _blossom_ contains opinionated design decisions and modern library choices.
 All